ryanbakker/fitness-tracker/notes.md

 The raw fitness data recorded by the MetaMotion sensor band, recording gyroscope and accelerometer is in CSV files.
 Both of which are measure on the X, Y, and Z axis, with the accelerometer measured in geforce, and gyroscope in degrees per second.
-Along with the axis vectors, they also have data for the labels epochs (ms), time (system time), and elapsed ( s).
+Along with the axis vectors, they also have labels for data: epochs (ms), time (system time), and elapsed (
+s) as the name of each file.
 The data was recorded by five separate individuals, including a light set and heavy set of five different strength training exercises.
 Each set for each individual has been recorded into a stand-alone csv file in raw data.

+##### Note:

+> The data also contains each individuals resting data while waiting to begin a set, sitting/walking between sets etc.

+This means, specific files will need to be stitched together for the dataframe and given labels before we can feed them to the input for the supervised learning model.
+The gyroscope data will be fairly larger than accelerometer as it runs at a higher frequency, thus being able to record more data per second.